geralil/Banking-Application/README.md

 Existing usernames and passwords for testing are as follows:

-user1 - password
+user1 - password;
-user2 - password
+user2 - password;
-user3 - password
+user3 - password;